Azfar731/react-infinite-carousel-package/README.md

 - ⚡ Auto-calculation of required clones to fill the viewport
 - 🎮 Customizable animation speed and direction
 - 🖱️ Interactive hover effects (speed up, slow down, or pause)
+- 🌫️ Optional fade effect at the edges
 - 📐 Flexible styling options
 - 📦 TypeScript support with full type definitions